AM 7.2.2

 outcome = "true" // No effect.

-For more information on specifying outcomes when using the scripted decision node, see Scripted Decision node.
+For more information on specifying outcomes when using the scripted decision node, refer to Scripted Decision node.

 The following table lists the bindings accessible to scripted decision node scripts: